-Mulch is a protective covering of organic material typically used with permanent seeding, and is laid over the soil to reduced erosion, retain moisture, retain seed, and protect plantings.
+Mulch is a protective covering of organic material typically used with permanent seeding and is laid over the soil to reduced erosion, retain moisture, retain seed and protect plantings.

-These items consist of furnishing, transporting, and placing straw and/or wood fiber mulch on seeded areas (Article 251.03 of the Standard Specifications and Illinois Tollway Supplemental Specifications).
+These items consist of furnishing, transporting and placing straw and/or wood fiber mulch on seeded areas (Article 251.03 of the Standard Specifications and Illinois Tollway Supplemental Specifications).
 Material shall be in conformance with Article 1081.06 of the Standard Specifications.
 Refer to IDOT's Bureau of Design and Environmental Manual, Sediment Control Practices Reference Table (Figure 41-3.C) for treatments to be considered and recommended.

 Article 251.04 of the Standard Specifications provides guidance on placing erosion control blankets on seeded areas.
 Erosion control blankets are most commonly used with permanent seeding.
-Limited use may also be considered for temporary erosion control on very steep slopes or other extreme conditions.
 Materials shall be in conformance with Article 1081.10 of the Standard Specifications.

-These items can be used in conjunction with Section 250 (Seeding), Section 253 (Planting Woody Material), Section 254 (Planting Perennial Plants), and subject to Article 1081.06 of the Standard Specification requirements.
+These items can be used in conjunction with Section 250 (Seeding), Section 253 (Planting Woody Material), Section 254 (Planting Perennial Plants) and subject to Article 1081.06 of the Standard Specification requirements.